Programme overview

-The programme combines courses from data science and marketing into one coherent master’s specialisation that is focused on using data to solve business challenges.
-As no advanced prior knowledge is required, core courses in computer and data science lay the groundwork for the more advanced seminars.
-The latter explore state of the art machine learning methods and apply them to real-life business problems.
+The Data Science and Marketing Analytics specialisation combines courses from data science and marketing into one coherent master programme focused on using data to solve real business challenges.
+No advanced prior knowledge is required—core courses in computer and data science lay the groundwork for more advanced seminars, where you will explore state-of-the-art machine learning methods and apply them to real-life business problems.

 The curriculum